Federally Mandated Four Day Work Week

 • - Amend the Fair Labor Standards Act (FLSA) to define the standard workweek as 32 hours, not 40

-• - Encourage public and private employers to adopt a 4-day structure voluntarily, with support during the transition
+• - Encourage public and private employers to adopt a four-day structure voluntarily, with support during the transition

 2. 2.
 Fund Pilots and Transition Support